Saudi Aramco launches first dollar sukuk bond - term sheet

-Saudi Aramco (2222.SE) launched its first US.dollar-denominated sukuk bond on Wednesday which will be issued in three tranches, according to a term sheet seen by Reuters.
+HONG KONG (Reuters) - Saudi Aramco launched its first US.dollar-denominated sukuk bond on Wednesday which will be issued in three tranches, according to a term sheet seen by Reuters.

 The deal will consist of three, five and ten year tranches, the term sheet showed.